gerald1248/kanban-builder/README.md

 Kanban builder
 ==============

 A word of warning: this is as niche as it gets.
-Imagine, if you will, the following scenario:
+Imagine the following scenario:

 * you want to share a Kanban board with your team
 * there's no Trello, Jira, Rally, Dashing, nothing